pugjs/pug-en/src/api/migration-v2.md

 #### <code>client</code>

 The `client` option was used for client function compilation.
-It was deprecated in favor of the <code>[compileClient]</code> function almost three years ago, and its use has been warned against since then.
+It was deprecated in favor of the <code>[compileClient]</code> function in 2013 year, and its use has been warned against since then.

 [doctypes]: https://www.npmjs.com/package/doctypes
 [js-stringify]: https://www.npmjs.com/package/js-stringify